paketo-buildpacks/paketo-website/README.md

 ### Checking spelling
-The site uses the [spellchecker-cli](https://github.com/tbroadley/spellchecker-cli) to check spelling in documentation content.
+The site uses the [spellchecker-cli](https://github.com/tbroadley/spellchecker-cli) to check spelling in documentation markdown.
 To quickly spellcheck the entire `/content` directory, run
 ```bash
 scripts/check-spelling.sh